 - Kids that are not strong swimmers should wear US Coast Guard-approved, well-fitting life jackets.
 (But be aware they don’t make your child drown-proof — still keep constant watch.)

 - Set water safety rules for the whole family — for example, kids should never swim alone, inexperienced swimmers should stay in water less than chest deep, don’t dive into water less than 9 feet deep, stay away from pool drains, pipes and other openings, etc.

 - Parents and caregivers should learn bystander CPR.

 - Swimming lessons and life jackets do not replace supervision.
 Always watch kids in and around water.
 Drowning is swift and silent — it can happen in less than a minute.

 - All pools should have a safety reaching device like a shepherd’s crook.

 - Keep a phone nearby so you can quickly call 911 in an emergency.

-- Remember, kids can drown in just an inch of water and it happens swiftly and silently — drain inflatable pools and coolers after each use.
+- Remember, kids can drown in just a few inches of water and it happens swiftly and silently — drain inflatable pools and coolers after each use.

 - Ensure pools and spas have compliant drain covers, and are kept in working order.

 A Vacaville, CA Eagle Scout from Boy Scout Troop 975 created this public service announcement warning about drowning which aired on Vacaville public television.
 This astonishing video begins with a cinematic representation and ends with an interview with Drowning Prevention Foundation President and Founder, Nadina Riggsbee.